Program background

 Firefighters need to be able to move safely and seamlessly to carry out backburning operations to contain the spread of fires before they reach communities and assets.

-Depending on their purpose, Strategic Fuel Breaks are fuel reduced areas up to 40m wide, that once established, will resemble open grassy wood or heath lands.
+Depending on their purpose, Strategic Fuel Breaks are fuel reduced areas up to 40 m wide that, once established, resemble open grassy wood or heath lands.
 They involve the permanent reduction of bushy vegetation through mulching and slashing, and the removal of hazardous trees and impediments to maintenance such as stumps, logs and branches.

 What benefits will this deliver?